Advanced Research and Invention Agency: Formation

-ARIA is designed to operate with a large degree of autonomy and is exempt from Freedom of Information requests.
-In March 2021 Labour Party Member of Parliament Dawn Butler said this would "raise alarm bells" about how taxpayer money is spent, in light of a scandal over how the UK government procured PPE contracts during the COVID-19 pandemic.
-Kwasi Kwarteng, who was Business Secretary at the time, insisted the "corporate governance arrangements are very robust" and that MPs would be able to scrutinise the agency's accounts.
+Labour later tried to repeal ARIA's freedom of information exemption but was defeated.Labour Party MP Member of Parliament Dawn Butler said this would "raise alarm bells" about how taxpayer money is spent, in light of a scandal over how the UK government procured PPE contracts during the COVID-19 pandemic.
+The (then) Business Secretary Kwasi Kwarteng insisted the "corporate governance arrangements are very robust" and that MPs would be able to scrutinise the agency's accounts.